fenago/python-networking-sysadmins/scripting/lab_guides/Lab_5.md

 $ python3 compress_a_directory.py
 ```

-In the preceding script, in `shutil.make_archive()` function,
-we passed the first argument as a name to our compressed file.
-`zip` will be our compression technique.
-And the,
-`work/` will be the name of the directory that we want to
-compress.

 Now, to restore the data from the compressed
 file, we are going to use the `unpack_archive()` function from